We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $$ for a pair

-- Construction: Made of soft rubbery silicone — in milky clear, pink, light blue, navy, or green — the Vial Safe wraps tightly around the vial like a second skin.
+- How it’s made: Made of soft rubbery silicone — in milky clear, pink, light blue, navy, or green — the Vial Safe wraps tightly around the vial like a second skin.
 It has an open top that allows insulin to be drawn out without removing the vial.
 There’s a large open area between the top and bottom that allows PWDs to easily identify which insulin is inside, and how much fluid is left in the vial.
 Like both the Cosita and the Securitee, the Vial Safe can be easily carried in a Frío.
 Vial Safe has been around since at least 2012, and the product sports a 4-and-a-half star average in online reviews.
 Their motto is “Love at First Drop.”

 - Drop test results: Like the stealthy Cosita, the Vial Safe serves as a silencer at lower drop heights, although by 9 feet there is a soft thwap noise on impact.
 Vial Safe also bounces — most vigorously!
 Of course, these leaps back into the air help dissipate the impact forces, shielding the glass from destruction, and the Vial Safe safely protected its contents throughout the entire series.

-- Made by: T1D3DGear, which sells a variety of diabetes storage products on Etsy.
+- Made by: T1D3DGear, which sells a variety of diabetes storage products on Etsy

 - Price: $$$

-- Construction: The Vial Vessel is a heavy, somewhat bulky, rigid plastic 3D-printed case.
+- How it’s made: The Vial Vessel is a heavy, somewhat bulky, rigid plastic 3D-printed case.
 It reminded me of a military tank: Armored to the teeth.
 The Vessel features a wide base with foam both inside the base and inside the lid.
 We found that the Novolog vial — which is ever so wider and shorter than a Humalog vial — would NOT fit into the Vessel, at least not without a hammer, which would defeat the Vessel’s purpose of course.
 There are several slots in the barrel that allow you to see the level of insulin, but the lid must be unscrewed to draw insulin out of the vial.
 The thick walls and wide base make it impractical to carry the Vessel in a Frío case.
 On the fun factor front, however, the Vial Vessel is available in a crazy range of colors.
 We chose the glow-in-the-dark plastic and were delighted by how bright it was.
 You’d never lose your insulin in the dark with this product.

 - Drop test results: Testing the Vial Vessel products created an unusual problem for the team.
 As both Vessels feature a screw-off cap, should we drop test cap-on or cap-off?
 In the real world, a dropped vial could happen in either case, so we decided to drop each Vessel cap-on first, and then cap-off, at each height.
 From the initial drop, these tank-like protectors were different, letting off alarming gunshot-like retorts when striking the floor.
 The two-piece unit protected the vial from a 3-foot drop with the lid on, but trouble started with the lid off, even at low altitude.
 The neck-down 3-foot drop resulted in a dent in the metal collar; and the butt-down 3-foot drop actually ejected the vial from the Vessel.
 While in real life, this would be a heart attack moment, the vial survived this James Bond-esque event, so the Vessel did its job.
 Again, at 6 feet, with both the horizontal and neck-down drops, the vial was ejected, perhaps due to a spring-like action between the vial and the protective foam in the base.
 But once again, the vial survived these adventures.
 Starting with the 9-foot drops, the base of the Vial Vessel began to de-laminate, and many structural cracks began to appear throughout the structure.
 The 9-foot cap-off butt-down drop once again resulted in a flying vial, but once again, the vial miraculously survived this secondary drop.
 But the party ended at 12-feet, and oddly enough, with a lid-on drop.
 On the butt-down 12-foot drop, the vial practically exploded inside the Vessel.
 The base of the vial blew out, and like a hydraulic rocket, the vial pushed the screw-top lid clean off the Vessel.
 The foam inside the lid bore an embossed imprint of the top of the vial.